piotrk75/Hello/README.md

 # Hello
-This is branch S2, now the changes will be merged into master S2 again !
+This is branch S2, now the changes will be merged into master S2 again and again S2